ggrace519/extension/README.md

 ## License

+Copyright (c) 2023-2025 Timothy Jaeryang Baek (Open WebUI)

-This project maintains the same license as the original [Open WebUI Extension](https://github.com/open-webui/extension).
+This project is licensed under the same terms as the original [Open WebUI Extension](https://github.com/open-webui/extension).
+See [LICENSE](./LICENSE) for full license details.

+**Important**: This license requires maintaining "Open WebUI" branding in all distributions.
+The extension name, descriptions, and user-facing text preserve the Open WebUI branding as required by the license terms.

 ## Contributing